Sugar Grove, Illinois: Education

-Students who live in Sugar Grove attend either Kaneland Community Unit School District #302 or West Aurora School District #129.
+Students who live in Sugar Grove attend either Kaneland Community Unit School District 302 or West Aurora Public School District 129.
 In Kaneland, children who are in grades K-5 attend Kaneland John Shields Elementary School in Sugar Grove or Kaneland McDole Elementary School in Montgomery.
 For grades 6–8, they attend Kaneland Harter Middle School in Sugar Grove, while grades 9-12 are served by Kaneland High School in Maple Park.

 Waubonsee Community College, a two-year public community college, is located on Route 47 in the northern part of Sugar Grove.

 Services

 In 2004, the library district passed an $8 million building bond for a new library.
 The bond was issued in February 2005.
 The doors opened on August 8, 2009.
 The facility is approximately 25500 sqft.
 The library district service area encompasses nearly all of Sugar Grove Township and the portion of Blackberry Township south of Seavey Road.
 Excluded from this geography are the areas in the city of Aurora and the village of North Aurora.
 In 2008, the district population was 15,476, of which 40% had a library card.